tilt-dev/tilt.build/docs/choosing_clusters.md

 ## MicroK8s

-[Microk8s](https://microk8s.io) is what we recommend most often for Linux users.
+[Microk8s](https://microk8s.io) is what we recommend most often for Ubuntu users.

 Install: